 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress site.
-You can have legal pages installed and set up on your site in less than one minute and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your sites (even sites that you decide to sell or flip).
+You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use this plugin on all of your sites (even sites that you decide to sell).

-If hiring lawyers to create your online legal documentation is currently out of your budget, then consider at least implementing some type of basic legal protection on your site until you can afford to hire a lawyer.
+If using the services of a lawyer to create your legal pages is currently out of your budget, consider implementing at least some basic form of legal protection on your site until you can afford a lawyer.

-Download the Legal Pages Generator software below (it’s FREE!), or consider choosing one of the better solutions we discuss in this article, such as using attorney-drafted legal page templates, or plugins as described in the section below.
+Download the FREE Legal Pages Generator software below, or consider using one of the better solutions we discuss in this article, such as using attorney-drafted legal documentation, or a plugin - see section below.

 (Legal Pages Generator Software)

-Legal Pages Generator Software allows you to quickly generate basic legal documents for your website including ToS, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.
+Legal Pages Generator allows you to easily generate basic legal documents for your website including ToS, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.

 Non-compliance puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Disclaimer: Once again, we are not lawyers and we are not providing legal advice.
-We strongly advise you to do your own due diligence and consult legal experts to ensure that your website fully complies with the law in your country or region.
+Disclaimer: Once again, please note that we are not lawyers and we are not providing legal advice.
+You must do your own due diligence and consult a legal expert to ensure that your website fully complies with all legal requirements wherever your business is based.

-Below is a time-saving list of sites we suggest you visit to help you better understand what your website may require to comply and meet its legal requirements and guidelines:
+Below is a useful list of websites we recommend you visit to help you better understand what may be required of your site to remain compliant and meet legal requirements and guidelines:

 - FTC Latest List Of Rules & Regulations